aetherjs/aetherjs/README.md

 ### Hi there 👋

 Name's Vlad, I'm a product-minded fullstack developer with both startup and enterprise experience.
+Skilled in modern web development and emerging tech - having built web3 products and genAI apps.

 Even before university, I had experience with programming.
 Starting off with competitive programming in school left me with a foundation to build upon in low-level languages like C and C++.